wp-plugins/wp-members/readme.txt

 = 3.3.9 =

 * Fixed issue with WooCommerce My Account registration form that caused the last WP-Members field to duplicate the form label.
+* Fixed issue that caused blanking of unused native WP fields when updating the WP-Members user profile.
 = 3.3.8 =

 * This update does upgrade the plugin's db version.
 It adds a new email for user email validation during registration.